 Researcher at Alexander von Humboldt Institute for Internet and Society

-Can Simsek is a researcher at the Alexander von Humboldt Institute for Internet and Society, studying AI resistance.
+Can Simsek is a researcher at the Alexander von Humboldt Institute for Internet and Society, focusing on mapping the landscape of AI resistance.

 David Atkinson